Bluebear77/Intern_ECLADATTA/Dataset-Experiment/Text-Table-Matching/readme.md

    - Select 5 pages from the celebrity corpus.

 2. **Extraction**:
-   - Extract all text and QA sets from each Wiki page into text files.
+   - Extract all text and QAS from each Wiki page into text files.
 Clean the extracted text and QAs using NLP techniques (text in French, QAs in English).

 3. **Create Embeddings**:
    - Generate SBERT embeddings using the `sentence-transformers/paraphrase-multilingual-mpnet-base-v2` model for each paragraph and QA set, producing 768-dimensional vector embeddings.